 At small scales in solids, non-electrical thermal energy is carried by phonons.
 Phonons are the coordinated multifrequency vibrations and waves in condensed matter.
 They are fundamental to many technologies, yet there is much that we still do not understand, and much more to learn(!), to be able to engineer them.
 This work seeks to uncover and understand basic behavior of phonons particularly in engineered devices and unconventional materials.

 Extremely Deformed Electronic and Thermal Devices

 Materials can have a physical, chemical, and/or mechanical function.
 What happens to that functionality when the material is subjected to extensive, potentially damaging, deformations?
 Will the semiconductor still be a semiconductor?
-Will heat and energy move through the material in the same way?
-In this work, we are examining highly accurate electronic and phononic properties of materials that experience extensive and profound mechanical deformations.
+Will heat or energy move through the material in the same way?
+In this work, we are performing highly accurate electronic and phononic calculations to determine properties of materials that experience extensive and profound mechanical deformations.

 This project develops new theoretical methods for determining the effect of defects on lattice properties.
 In particular, we examine computationally-feasible calculation approaches to determine phonon signatures of realistic defect structures.
 Those signatures will one day provide capabilities to detect, identify and engineer defects in many different classes of materials.